 This is beneficial compared to setting up an S-Corp or C-Corp if you want to avoid being taxed double (where the business pays taxes on its earnings, and so do you).

-A single-member LLC is not taxed as its entity but rather through his/her personal federal return via Schedule C (similar to a sole proprietorship).
+A single-member LLC is taxed not as a separate entity, but through the individual's personal federal return using Schedule C, mirroring the tax treatment of a sole proprietorship.

 An LLC that chooses to be taxed as a corporation needs to file Form 2553 with Internal Revenue Service [5].
 In this case, the LLC files a separate tax return.
 You can download this form from the IRS website.
 The corporate income tax rate in Colorado is 4.63% [6].